almet/notmyidea/content/mozilla/introducing-cornice.rst

 **location** is where the error is located in the request.
-It can either be "body", "query", "headers" or "path". **name** is the name of the variable causing problem, if any, and **description** contains a more detailled message.
+It can either be "body", "query", "headers" or "path". **name** is the name of the variable causing problem, if any, and **description** contains a more detailed message.

 Let's run this simple service and send some queries to it::